platformsh/platformsh-docs/overview/services.md

 in the `.platform/routes.yaml`) and which you can reference as a relationship from another application in its `.platform.app.yaml`.

-We currently support PHP 5.4, PHP 5.5, PHP 5.6, HHVM, the APC and ZO+ opcode caches, and all major PHP extensions, rewriting, and mapping.
+We currently support PHP 5.4, PHP 5.5, PHP 5.6, PHP 7.0, HHVM, the APC and ZO+ opcode caches, and all major PHP extensions, rewriting, and mapping.
 Also, you can have a custom PHP.INI file.